Kurumiiw/Middleware/README.md

 with it in the root directory of the repository.

 System configuration must be applied manually by calling the script "configure_system.py" with sudo.
-This configure the TCP/IP stack according to system_config.ini.
+This configures the TCP/IP stack according to system_config.ini.
 Each option is documented in the INI file.

 Middleware configuration is applied automatically when the middleware is loaded as a python module.
 As opposed to system configuration, middleware configuration will be loaded from the current working directory of the process that imported the middleware module, with